Case study: Building your audience

 Making our administrative processes efficient has been just as important and effective as focusing on our audience.
 Early on in our existence we needed support on how to run an organisation.
 East Hampshire District Council was key – the council leader (who is a music lover) helped us to get grants and introduced us to Community First East Hampshire where we could get training and advice about our constitution, committee and much more.
 Since 2011 we have been a registered charity.

-Also helpful was joining Making Music – enabling us to get help with legal problems.
+Also helpful was joining Making Music – enabling us to get cheaper insurance, help with legal problems.
 The support we received was good and gave us confidence.
 Receiving the Lady Hilary Groves Prize in 2012 has helped to boost our confidence and our profile.

 Getting the correct committee and management set up has been crucial.
 We have 5 trustees – chair, managing director, treasurer, secretary, events director.
 Underneath this we have a team of volunteers headed by the managing director doing key jobs, such as ticketing manager and Friends manager.
 This structure is in the early stages of development and more roles will be created as time goes on.
 Succession planning has enabled us to create 10 roles under this structure, and we are filling these one at a time.
 This is happening more slowly than we had thought but it is a logical process.